Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave

-The combined quantum-noise spectra are shown in Fig.~\ref{fig:HOM_ASD_TOT}.
-The optimal homodyne angle is found to be $\zeta_{\mathrm{opt}} \simeq 46^{\circ}$, where the trade-off between radiation-pressure suppression and shot-noise minimization yields the best overall sensitivity around 1~Hz.
-This configuration also ensures robust operation against optical gain fluctuations.
-Angles significantly smaller than $40^{\circ}$ or larger than $60^{\circ}$ result in degraded performance, demonstrating that precise control of the homodyne phase is essential for maintaining quantum-noise-limited operation in CHRONOS.
+The interference minima visible in the radiation-pressure-noise spectra do not appear in the total sensitivity because they are masked by the dominant shot-noise contribution.
+Homodyne angles significantly smaller than $40^\circ$ or larger than $60^\circ$ lead to a noticeable degradation of sensitivity, demonstrating that accurate control of the homodyne phase is essential for near-optimal operation of CHRONOS.